Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Introduction

 Non-covalent, also called intermolecular interactions, are at the forefront of modern science, as they determine the properties of many chemical systems, including molecular crystals \cite{saleh2012revealing, hoja2017first}, solvents \cite{storer2022surface}, polymers \cite{buaksuntear2022non, chen2022probing}, proteins and nucleotides \cite{adhav2023realm}.
 These interactions also control the self-assembly of nanomaterials \cite{tuncel2011non}, drug docking processes \cite{rehman2015studying}, liquids, and the binding of reaction partners in supramolecular catalysis \cite{raynal2014supramolecular}.
 Non-covalent interactions are weak contacts compared to covalent bonds and thus very sensitive to the environment.
 Therefore, their strength and nature should be predicted using robust, accurate quantum chemical methods with as few errors as possible.

-In a paper from 2021,\cite{AlHamdani2021} a large discrepancy of 25\% was found between two reference methods solving the Schr\"{o}dinger equation differently, namely fixed-node diffusion Monte-Carlo (FN-DMC) \cite{reynolds1982fixed}, which is mainly used in solid state physics, and coupled-cluster (CC) theory including singles, doubles, and perturbative triples CCSD(T) \cite{Raghavachari1989, MPICCSDpT} -- which had been termed the ``gold standard'' in gas phase quantum chemistry when utilized at its basis set limit.
+In a paper from 2021,\cite{AlHamdani2021} a large discrepancy of 25\% was found between two reference methods solving the Schr\"{o}dinger equation differently, namely fixed-node diffusion Monte-Carlo (FN-DMC) \cite{reynolds1982fixed}, which is strongly used in solid state physics (but also substantially in molecular quantum chemistry \cite{della2025fixed}), and coupled-cluster (CC) theory including singles, doubles, and perturbative triples CCSD(T) \cite{Raghavachari1989, MPICCSDpT} -- which had been termed the ``gold standard'' in gas phase quantum chemistry when utilized at its basis set limit \cite{pickard2006ccsd}.
 We have to note that, although CCSD(T) was employed, it was done so within its local natural orbital (LNO) approximation, investigating a series of cut-off values.
 The systems which showed these deviations were, however, too large for other, more elaborate methods which might yield further insights than the methods used in the Ref. \citenum{AlHamdani2021}.

 We previously suggested another approach for benchmarking non-covalent interactions by considering the evolution of the correlation binding energy with respect to the number of subunits of dimer interactions.\cite{fishman2025another} We do not look at mere interaction energies, but at the deviations from the interaction energy slopes of increasing cluster sizes which scale linearly to ever larger systems.
 Thus, we are able to extrapolate these deviations to huge systems, specifically at the sandwich-stacked polyacene series and at two types of geometry of alkapolyene dimers, assuming the errors increase linearly as well.